-Around D3 or D4, most dental students are planning their next steps after graduation.
-You will need to build your confidence and competence and start to make those intimidating first steps out of the school environment and into your career.
-Many students are aware of post-doctoral training and residency programs, but may not know much about them, or whether they will truly benefit from joining one.
-As you start to plan your next steps after dental school, you will need to decide which is your best option: AEGD vs GPR vs learning on the job.
+Around D3 or D4, most dental students plan their next steps after graduation.
+You must build your confidence and competence and make those intimidating first steps out of the school environment and into your career.
+Many students are aware of post-doctoral training and residency programs but may not know much about them or whether they will genuinely benefit from joining one.
+As you plan your next steps after dental school, decide which is your best option: AEGD vs. GPR vs. learning on the job.

-While we’re fairly certain you know what learning on the job entails, generally speaking, you may need some details as to AEGD and GPR programs.
-It can be difficult to differentiate between the two, and even harder to determine whether they’re right for you.
+While we’re confident you know what learning on the job entails, you may need more details about AEGD and GPR programs.
+It can be challenging to differentiate between the two and even harder to determine whether they’re right for you.

 A General Practice Residency Program (GPR) typically takes place primarily in a hospital setting.
 Again, the majority last one year, but some cover two years.
 Students who elect a GPR will likely see more emergencies and focus on building skills outside the usual scope of general dentistry, such as endo, implant placement, tissue grafting, and third molar extractions.

-However, in recent years, the differences between the two program types have been shifting.
-Many AEGD programs are now hospital-based, and there are GPR programs in dental schools.
-Don’t get too hung up on the program title if you are looking into these options.
-Focus on the details of what the specific program offers and how it is run.
+However, the differences between the two program types have been shifting in recent years.
+Many AEGD programs are now hospital-based, and dental schools have GPR programs.
+If you are looking into these options, don’t get too hung up on the program title, but focus on the details of what the specific program offers and how it is run.

 The primary benefit of going straight into practice versus joining a post-doctoral training program is salary.
 With student loan costs soaring, you may not want to spend an extra year or two in school.
-While most GPR and AEGD programs offer a stipend, it will typically not be nearly as much as you would make as an associate dentist.
+While most GPR and AEGD programs offer a stipend, it will be less than you would make as an associate dentist.

-AEGDs, GPRs, and learning on the job at a great practice all offer recent grads the opportunity to practice at volume with a coach actively overseeing them.
+AEGDs, GPRs, and learning on the job at a great practice offer recent grads the opportunity to practice at volume with a coach actively overseeing treatments.
 Just like any new skill, you will make mistakes at first.
 Active mentorship can be a real benefit for those first uncertain steps into your practice because there will be someone there to guide you when things go wrong.
-Postdoctoral training programs are not the only way to get that mentorship!
+Post-doctoral training programs are not the only way to get that mentorship!

-However, be very certain that the post-doctoral training program you’re considering offers active, ongoing mentorship.
-Do your due diligence when researching these programs and really look at them with a critical eye.
-Try to get in touch with current or past residents and learn about their experience.
-You don’t want to get stuck in a substandard training program!
+However, be sure that the post-doctoral training program you’re considering offers active, ongoing mentorship.
+Please do your due diligence when researching these programs and look at them with a critical eye.
+Try to contact current or past residents and learn about their experiences.
+Don’t settle for a substandard program!

 On the other hand, joining a practice with an established mentorship program like CDP can ensure that you will have a team of experienced coaches behind you every step of the way.
-Ideally, learning on the job means exactly that: learning.
-With an excellent support structure, you can start your career after graduation and still benefit from a mentor’s guidance.
+Ideally, learning on the job means precisely that: learning.
+With an excellent support structure, you can start your career as soon as you graduate and still benefit from the guidance of experienced doctors.

 What About Expanding Your Scope of Practice?

-A key draw for post-doc training programs, and especially hospital-based programs, is the potential to gain experience focusing on medical management, rather than solely on clinical dentistry.
+One of the big draws for post-doc training programs, and especially hospital-based programs, is the potential to gain experience focusing on medical management rather than solely on clinical dentistry.
 These programs frequently see dental residents through many rotations, including surgical, orofacial, general medical, and even anesthesiology.

-While these can be great experiences, ask yourself earnestly if they will serve you in the career path you desire.
-If you want to specialize, work in a trauma setting, or focus on medically compromised or developmentally disabled patients, these hospital experiences can be very valuable.
+While these can undoubtedly be profound experiences, ask yourself if they will serve you in your desired career trajectory.
+If you feel the drive toward specialization, working in a trauma setting, or focusing on medically compromised or developmentally disabled patients, these hospital experiences can be valuable.

 On the other hand, AEGDs and GPRs are not the only way to learn or gain expanded experience.
-It is entirely possible to skip the ER experience and still learn expanded scope of practice.
-After all, it’s great to have a variety of experience.
-However, you’ll want to evaluate the increased debt you’ll accumulate versus the jump-start to your career and on-the-job training.
-Consider learning your workflow first, then decide what direction you want to expand into.
+It is possible to skip the ER experience and still understand expanded scope of practice.
+After all, it’s great to have a variety of backgrounds, but you will want to evaluate the increased debt amount you will accumulate versus the jump start to your career and on-the-job training.
+Consider learning your workflow first, then decide what direction to expand into.

 Opting out of an AEGD or GPR does not mean you’re stuck with a narrow scope of practice.
-For those who elect to skip the training program and go into practice, CEs offer a path to expanded practice.
-CDP invests in continuing education for our doctors so you can continue developing and expanding your skillset throughout your career.
-You will decide the techniques you’re interested in learning, rather than having everything thrown at you and see what sticks.
+For those who elect to skip the training program, CEs offer a path to expanded practice.
+CDP invests in continuing education for our doctors so that you can continue to develop and expand your skill set.
+You will decide the techniques you’re interested in learning rather than having everything thrown at you.

-CDP also offers humanitarian outreach missions, which allow for profound learning outside your usual day-to-day clinical environment.
-Our outreach missions will allow you to change lives for people who truly need your skills and will give you the urgent care experience you may need.
+CDP also offers humanitarian outreach missions, allowing for profound learning outside your usual clinical environment.
+Our outreach missions will allow you to change lives for people who genuinely need your skills and give you some of that urgent care experience.

 It can be difficult to decide your first steps out of school.
-AEGD and GPR programs may feel tempting because it’s almost a half-way point between school and starting your career.
-Be honest and ask yourself, can you spend that extra year or two in a school-like environment?
-Are you chomping at the bit to start working?
-And, can you afford to work that year or two with little income?
-Regardless, it’s finding a great position where you will have guidance and not be left to the wolves at the start of your dental career is essential.
-A postdoctoral training program doesn’t always guarantee great mentorship, and learning on the job doesn’t mean being left alone.
+AEGD and GPR programs may be tempting because it’s almost halfway between school and starting your career in earnest.
+Finding a great position where you will have active guidance at the beginning of your dental career is essential.
+A post-doctoral training program only sometimes guarantees great mentorship.

-You can find the best of both worlds at Community Dental Partners!
-We have been very intentional in designing our onboarding program to do just that.
-Why not start your career with a great salary, benefits, and the support of our entire team?
-No matter what path you choose, make sure you have all the information you need to make an informed decision.
-Schedule a call with a Recruiting Manager to find out more about learning on the job with CDP.
+You can find the best of both worlds!
+Community Dental Partners has intentionally designed our onboarding program to do just that.
+Why not start your career with an excellent salary, benefits, and the support of our entire team?
+No matter your path, ensure you have all the information you need to make an informed decision.
+Schedule a call with a Hiring Manager to find out more about learning on the job with CDP.